alexboia/ABNET-PostStats/README.md

 ## Install

 Fetch the archive and download it as you would any WordPress plugin.
+Not currently available on WordPress plug-in directory and will not be.

 ## Privacy